-What can I expect the format of the OG Classroom Educator Training Coursework to be?
+What can I expect the format of the OG Training: Classroom Educator Level Coursework to be?

-- The OG Classroom Educator Training Coursework is the foundation-level coursework in the Orton-Gillingham approach.
+- The OG Training: Classroom Educator Level Coursework is the foundation-level coursework in the Orton-Gillingham approach.
 Classes provide hands-on opportunities to learn the structure of the English language and practice multisensory techniques for teaching reading, spelling, and handwriting.
 Presentations include lectures, multisensory experiences and teaching demonstrations.

-What topics are covered in the OG Classroom Educator Training course?
+What topics are covered in the OG Training: Classroom Educator Level course?